winks/f5n.org/content/about.md

 > Javascript when I'm forced to.
 I've also got a degree in Computer Science from
 > [Ludwig-Maximilians-Universit&auml;t M&uuml;nchen][lmu].

+In 2014 I wrote:

-The degree's still there, but apart from that I'm writing mostly Python and Lua these days, using a lot more Puppet than is healthy for my sanity, only occasionally work with PHP, even less with JavaScript (whew) and am not actively working on learning new languags, although coming back to Haskell once in a while, played with Racket for a few weeks and on my to-do list as of summer 2014 are: Go, Rust and Julia, maybe Idris.
-I actually learned a little Ruby in the last year and while not perfect, I see some strengths now.
+> The degree's still there, but apart from that I'm writing mostly Python and Lua
+> these days, using a lot more Puppet than is healthy for my sanity, only
+> occasionally work with PHP, even less with JavaScript (whew) and am not
+> actively working on learning new languags, although coming back to Haskell
+> once in a while, played with Racket for a few weeks and on my to-do list as of
+> summer 2014 are: Go, Rust and Julia, maybe Idris.
+I actually learned a little
+> Ruby in the last year and while not perfect, I see some strengths now.

+Now 2015 is nearly gone, and this paragraph needs to be shorter again, so here it goes: less Lua :(, same amount of Python, a lot of Java, no PHP at all, learned some Rust, revisited OCaml after 10 years (it rocks now) and still haven't had a chance to use Go.
+JS/node can still go die in a fire.

 In addition to the links in the footer there are some places I visit: